FOREX-Euro flat on doubts over EU delivering crisis plan

 NEW YORK, Oct 19 The euro was little changed

-to the newspaper report as a reason to pare back bets against
+report as a reason to pare back bets against the euro.
+For

 European Union summit on Sunday had sparked a rally in the euro